ankitects/anki-betas/README.md

 ### Changes in 2.1.28alpha3

 Build f44597bb / 2020-06-09.

-:warning: This is an alpha release.
-Please back up your collection before trying it, take regular backups, and make frequent use of the check database feature until this update has received more testing.

-:warning: After using this alpha, if you wish to open your collection with an earlier beta or Anki release, please go to the File>Switch Profile menu item, and click on "Downgrade & Quit".
-If you skip this step, you may get an error message when opening your collection in an older Anki version, and you will need to return to the latest version, downgrade, then try again.

 - The standard Mac build now uses Qt 5.15 - please report any regressions.
 The file size is a bit larger than it needs to be, and may be improved in the